- You are here:

 Domestic Flights

-Charter flights between parks are usually organized for you by your tour operator.
-There are daily flights from Jomo Kenyatta International Airport (NBO) to Kisumu International Airport (KIS).
-Domestic flights to Kisumu can be booked with several domestic carriers:
+There are daily flights from Nairobi’s Jomo Kenyatta International Airport (NBO) to Kisumu International Airport (KIS).
+Some flights to Kisumu also leave from Wilson Airport (WIL), 6km/4mi south of Nairobi.

 Passport, Visa & Other Entry Requirements